Ali-Beg/mindchain-landing-page/README.md

 ## Credits

-- Design and development: [Your Name]
+- Design and development: Ali Beg
 - Icons: Font Awesome
 - Fonts: Google Fonts (Inter, Source Code Pro)
 - Framework: Bootstrap 5

 ## License

-This project is for educational purposes only.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---